-The POS or “point-of-sale” (also known as an EPOS) is the heart of small businesses across Australia.
+The POS or “point-of-sale” (also known as an EPOS)is the heart of small businesses across the UK.
 But do you know the difference between a POS and a cash register?
-The two are similar, yet at the same time very different in the way they enable you to take payments and run your business.
-Many of these differences could significantly impact your growth potential, which is why we’ve created this comprehensive guide.
+The two are similar and at the same time very different in the way they enable you to take payments and run your business.
+Many of these differences could have a significant impact on your growth potential, which is why we’ve created this comprehensive guide.

 What is a cash register?

-A cash register is the machine used by businesses to calculate and record financial transactions.
+A cash register (also known as a “till”) is the machine used by businesses to calculate and record financial transactions.
 Most have a keypad that’s used to input values, as well as the functionality to attach a barcode scanner, cash drawer, receipt printer and scales.

 Many cash registers today are digital, featuring a touchscreen rather than a manual keypad and mechanical inner.